-- Listening to the marketing
+- Listening to the market

 - Analyzing data

-Here is an example of a non-optimized profile entry for a human resources generalist at William Wrigley Company.
+Here is an example of a non-optimized profile for a human resources generalist at William Wrigley Company.

-By utilizing a paragraph that describes the company, as well as a second paragraph that restates the current title and describes scope and responsibility, a sentence structure be developed that includes heavy use of both industry and functional vernacular.
+By describing the company in the first paragraph, then restating the current title, scope and responsibility, a sentence structure emerges that includes heavy use of both industry and functional vernacular.
 Keep in mind key words (nouns) will be driving the query.
 Review your profile for the usage of nouns.
 Less searchable profiles tend to have low noun counts.

 Corporate Talent Acquisition, Executive Search Consultants and Researchers with LinkedIn Recruiter versions of LinkedIn can see this information.
 If you decide to include a different email address, make sure that you visit the setting section of LinkedIn and add this different email address as a secondary email that is verified and associated with your LinkedIn account.

-“Help me help you” by creating a robust, searchable profile that contains key descriptors reflective of your background, industry and scope of experience.
+Help me, help you by creating a robust, searchable profile that contains key descriptors reflective of your background, industry and scope of experience.